hebertsonm/Azure-Kubernetes-Jenkins/README.md

-# Lab01 - Install AKS (Azure Kubernetes Service) and Jenkins via command line
+# Install AKS (Azure Kubernetes Service) and Jenkins via command line

-This lab creates an AKS cluster with application routing enables via command line.
-By the end, a custom Jenkins image is created and deployed to AKS also via command line.
+This documents creates an AKS cluster with application routing enables via command line.
+By the end, a custom Jenkins image is created and deployed to AKS via command line.
+It can be used for disaster recovery purpose.

 ## AKS